denten-books/plain-text/main.md

 (ticker tape and punch cards); second, in removing inscription from view onto magnetic tape; and, finally, by extending the channel between magnetic storage media and the screen to an arbitrary length.
-I offer the following historical snapshots and examplary devlces as illustrations that move us roughly from tail end of the Gutenberg galaxy into the present age:
+I offer the following historical snapshots and exemplary devices as illustrations that move us roughly from tail end of the Gutenberg galaxy into the present age:

 #### Removable storage media and automation, 1725-1964.[ln2-loom]